 5. T for Text.
 For specific note needs, using the Performance Text option on a selected note will allow you to type text that is attached to this note, and works well for fingerings or special instructions.

-6. Comments In the Connect Panel.
-For feedback, the comment feature in the connect panel is best and can also be used for peer review, which gives you a record of who commented.
+6. Comments in Score Details.
+For feedback, the comment feature in Score Details is best and can also be used for peer review, which gives you a record of who commented.

 When you want your students to add text to a worksheet, create a premade placeholder that is the type of text option you’d like them to add.
 From here, students can simply click the placeholder text and type.
 They do not have to remember when to use a chord symbol, text, or a prompt.
 A simple “type your answer here” or putting an “X” as a chord symbol works well, and you can provide instructions such as “Replace all ‘Xs’ with the proper chord.”

 Systems and Measures1.
 Lock Those Systems.
 Use the Create System option to format a selected set of measures into one system.
 This way, these will always stay locked together even if students change the size for other screens.